Alonso-del-Arte/chess/doc/Terminology.md

 stalemate becomes a possibility.
 * **Mieses opening** &mdash; The opening in which White begins by playing the queen's pawn forward one space.
 See Openings for more details.
+* **Minor piece** &mdash; A bishop or a knight.
+Two minor pieces are not as able to force checkmate against the opponent as two major pieces.
 * **Missed win** &mdash; When a player fails to notice an opportunity for checkmate.
 * **Mistake** &mdash; A technically valid move that puts the player at a